 Start with a spiced up Mexican marinade for both the flank steak and veggies for your fajitas.
-Then sear the steak over high heat while cooking the veggies in the marinade on the stove-top.
+Then sear the steak over high heat while cooking the vegetables in the marinade on the stovetop.

-Really really good.
-A solid 5 from my wife and me.
+Really good.
+A solid five from my wife and me.